Heidi, it's relatively quiet at the moment.. but that's no indicator of future possibilities.

 Phil over 4 years ago

 Just came back from a trip to South-West Turkey via Istanbul (Sabiha Gocek Airport).
 Agree with Phil, be aware of your surroundings...
 I based my decisions reading about it on various travel forums and UK, US, and Australian travel advice.
 I noticed increased security at SG (to the usual) in the form of requesting you to pack outer wear (coats, jackets etc) in your luggage, or have it checked out by staff.
 I was photographing and questioned about it by a gendarme, although it was of a poster, and it was all ok.
-People are more alert naturally. about 4 years ago
+People are more alert naturally. over 4 years ago